LetsMesh/IntegrationTests/README.md

 - Ensure that npm is installed
 - Ensure that you have cloned the Site repository in a separate folder with `git clone https://github.com/LetsMesh/Site.git` and are able to run it with `pipenv shell` and `python manage.py runserver`
 - Although not strictly necessary, you may want to install the "Playwright Test for VSCode" extension
+- More info for Playwright can be foun in then [Playwright documentation](https://playwright.dev/docs/intro).

 ## Repository Setup
 - Clone this repository using `git clone https://github.com/LetsMesh/IntegrationTests.git`